 To be successful at Alternate Day Fasting you have to get used to not eating at your normal intervals and feeling hungry.

 Your body will go through some chemical responses and your mind will go through mental changes.
 About 1 percent of the time it’s just a change in habit, not real and you should keep going.

 Make sure you are doing everything in your power to remain healthy, Exercise, sleep and eat well.

 Studies show that Alternate Day Fasting is surprisingly easy to follow.
-I believe the sacrifice reward feature is there and only a day away attractive.
-I would dream of what I could eat less than 24hrs away if I only was successful during the fast.
+I believe the sacrifice reward feature is there and only a day away and attractive.
+I would dream of what I could eat less than 24 hours away if I was successful during the fast.

 I would almost never eat what I dreamed of but it was nice to know I could if I wanted to with no guilt.

 When fasting on alternate days, you will want to either stop eating or reduce your calorie intake to below 500-800k cal on fasting days.
 On non-fasting days you can then eat whatever you want.

 On fasting days, food can be eaten all at once or as small meals throughout the day.
 When doing a modified fast, foods high in protein and fiber will help you feel less hungry, and soups can fill you up without adding many calories.

 Alternate Day Fasting What To Eat and Drink